Voting Records of Over 40 Million Americans for Sale on Dark Web

-The offer was found by a Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far... company called LookingGlass Cyber Solutions.
+The offer was found by a Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. company called LookingGlass Cyber Solutions.
 The records being offered include voters’ full names, voter IDs, birth dates, voter status, party affiliations, residential addresses and more.
 They come from Arkansas, Colorado, Connecticut, Delaware, Florida, Michigan, Ohio, Oklahoma and Washington state.
 The seller, who goes by “Logan,” is offering the records in an underground, dark web forum for stolen credit card information and logins.

 “Logan is not affiliated with any group, to our knowledge,” Jonathan Tomek, director of threat research at LookingGlass Cyber Solutions, told Dark Reading.
 “We believe he is acting alone.
 I can say he is over 18, travels a bit internationally, and works for a cyber security company.”

 Voter databases for at least Arkansas and Ohio were sold earlier this week for $2 each, leading LookingGlass Cyber Solutions to believe money was not a motivating factor behind the transactions.
 Not much else is known about Logan’s activity, but the voter information is believed to have been obtained through Freedom of Information Act requests, website requests and “social engineering.”